GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ### Credential Access TTP

 -	[Brute Force (T1110)](https://attack.mitre.org/techniques/T1110/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Guessing style attack using a breach corpus of compromised passwords or a new data set.
 -	[MFA Interception (T1111)](https://attack.mitre.org/techniques/T1111/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may target MFA mechanisms (i.e. smart cards, token generators, etc.) to gain access to credentials that can be used to access systems, services, and network resources.
-This is often associated with SIM stealing for phone-based OTP and also keylogging to intercept smart card or other PINs.
+This is often associated with SIM stealing for phone-based OTP and also keylogging to intercept smart card or other authenticator PINs.
 -	[MFA Fatigue (T1621)](https://attack.mitre.org/techniques/T1621/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} – Adversaries may abuse the generation of push notifications to continuously repeat login attempts.
 This bombards the user with login requests until they potentially give in.

 ## What is Phishing-Resistant?